Phoebe Bright

 Phoebe Gottlieb (also Bright) is a fictional character from the Australian soap opera Neighbours, played by Simone Robertson.
 She made her first screen appearance as Phoebe during the episode broadcast on 23 September 1991.
+Robertson joined the show on a five-week guest contract before joining the show's regular cast.
 Phoebe is characterised as a studious individual which earns her the title of the "school swat".
-To secure the role Robertson put on a geeky persona during her audition.
-The character is also noted for her keen liking of reptiles, particularly her pet snake.
-The character is most often used in romantic stories with Todd Landers (Kristian Schmid) and Stephen Gottlieb (Lochie Daddo).
-Throughout her two year duration, writers developed Phoebe from a bookish teenager into the show's tragic and tortured female.
+To secure the role Robertson portrayed a geeky persona during her audition.
+The character is also noted for her liking of reptiles, particularly her pet snake.
+Writers developed the character further via her romantic storylines, most prominently with Todd Landers (Kristian Schmid) and later Stephen Gottlieb (Lochie Daddo).
+Throughout her two year duration, writers developed Phoebe from a bookish teenager into the show's tragic and tortured female character.

-First her father died and she was made homeless.
-She found love with Todd until producers killed off the character and Phoebe was left grieving and pregnant with his child.
-She was later held hostage by Todd's father Bob Landers (Bruce Kilpatrick) and gives birth to a daughter named Hope.
-Phoebe would then begin a relationship with Stephen who would help her bring up Hope.
-He becomes paralysed and relies on Phoebe for support.
-She then became a victim to stalking from her obsessive housemate Russell Butler (Stephen Whittaker).
+First her father dies and she is made homeless.
+She finds love with Todd until producers killed off the character and Phoebe is left grieving and pregnant with his child.
+She is later held hostage by Todd's father, Bob Landers (Bruce Kilpatrick) and gives birth to a daughter named Hope Gottlieb (Laura Pearson).
+Writers created a new relationship with Stephen and they marry and he becomes a co-parent to Hope all within the first few months of their storyline together.
+Writers tested their union when Stephen becomes paralysed and relies on Phoebe for support.
+She then became a victim to stalking from her obsessive housemate, Russell Butler (Stephen Whittaker).
 Producers decided to write Phoebe out of Neighbours following Daddo's decision to leave, with him complaining that his character was written entirely around Phoebe.
 She departed the show during the episode broadcast on 15 September 1993.

 Casting

-Robertson was desperate to secure the role of Phoebe when she learned of the casting.
-She knew that the character was going to be a "bit freaky" and decided play herself up to the persona.
+Phoebe was originally created as a short-term character with Robertson hired for a five week guest role.
+Robertson was desperate to secure the role of Phoebe when the opportunity arose.
+She knew that Phoebe would be portrayed as being a "bit freaky" and decided play herself up to this persona.
 She attended the audition wearing thick glasses and her hair in pigtails.
 Two days later Robertson was informed that she had won the part.
-Robertson was aged fifteen when she won the role and she decided to carry on with her school work and completed her final exams while filming.
+Producers soon asked Robertson to join the show's regular cast and she agreed.
+The role was expanded with writers planning romances for the character.
+Robertson told TV Week's Mark McGowan that "when I was offered the part, I knew right away I should do it."
+Robertson was aged fifteen when she began filming and she decided to carry on with her school work often with an on-set tutor and completed her final exams while filming.
 Robertson's father was also sceptical about her joining the cast because he believed it was not a viable career.
 Of joining the cast, Robertson stated "I love playing Phoebe - it's a fantastic role.
 So much happens to her I couldn't have wished for a better part."